cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/ponder-demo.md

   # 11:23:22.436 INFO  server     Started responding as healthy
   ```

 * Check the terminal of the second indexer Ponder app.
-Logs of payment for `eth_getLogs` queries can be seen:
+Logs of payment for `getLogEvents` queries can be seen:

   ```bash
   # ...